The balloon rocket is quick and easy to build using items you already have at home, and your kids will love seeing it blast off into the air sky-high!

-When you purchase something online, typically they come in bulk to make shipping worth.
+When you purchase something online, typically they come in bulk to make shipping worthwhile.

 And that’s how we end up with 100 balloons.